Welcome to the Jungle Treehouse

 Feel-Good Factor: About those rescue dogs: Acre has rescued and found forever homes for some 200 abandoned puppies so far.
 Instead of coming home with a fractional ownership in a villa, you might come home with a new family member.

-Food + Drink: 70 percent of food comes from onsite farms tended by Los Angeles native chef Kevin Luzande, who dropped everything to move to Baja to run ACRE and never looked back.
-The fish is fresh, the ingredients are vibrant, and the blend of flavors makes every dish a standout at the award-winning restaurant.
+Food + Drink: It's as fresh and vibrant as can be when 70 percent of ingredients comes from onsite farms and the fish is local.
+The blend of flavors makes every dish a standout at the award-winning restaurant.
 The bar serves cocktails crafted by the team from Vancouver’s Keefer Bar.
 Fausto's, the cafe and market that serves breakfast, has a covered terrace and air conditioning, should the Pacific breezes not be cool enough for you.

 What to Do Nearby